Clinical trials showed Xialla to be effective in treating moderate to severe ED when used alone and in combination with drug or injection therapy.

 Littlemore, A., Laing, L., & Bella, A. (2017).
 106 Salvage of Post-Prostatectomy Injection Therapy (With and Without Venoseal for Cvod) Treatment Failures by Injection Therapy Coupled With Novel Silicone Loop Occlusion Device.
 The Journal of Sexual Medicine, 14(1). doi:10.1016/j.jsxm.2016.11.059

-The clinical trials were conducted by Dr. Anthony Bella and his colleagues.
-Dr. Bella is one of the world’s foremost urological surgeons.
-He has written over 100 peer-reviewed publications, chaired the Canadian Urological Association Guidelines, and has written extensively on both clinical care and research topics.
-Dr. Bella has widely consulted for the pharmaceutical industry, and has held advisory positions for Eli Lilly, Pfizer, Bayer, Abbott, and Endo Pharmaceuticals / American Medical Systems.
+The clinical trials for Xialla were conducted by Dr. Anthony Bella, one of the world’s foremost urological surgeons.
+He has written on both clinical care and research topics for over 100 peer-reviewed publications.
+He has also chaired the Canadian Urological Association Guidelines and widely consulted for the pharmaceutical industry, including advisory positions for Eli Lilly, Pfizer, Bayer, Abbott, and Endo Pharmaceuticals / American Medical Systems.